 The Final Verdict:

-Charleston is a very charming, relaxing city that is perfect for solo travelers.
+Charleston is a very charming, relaxing city that is perfect for just about everyone.
 Throughout the year, you'll have plenty of opportunities to strike up conversations with both locals and fellow travelers.
 If you're looking to save some money, consider visiting during the "offseason" months when prices are generally more reasonable.
-However, keep in mind that certain restaurants can be a bit pricey.
-While the barbecue scene may be hit or miss, the seafood options are abundant and delicious.
-It is close to the great Fort Sumter National Park, and there’s all kinds of tours for whatever you want to do.
+I enjoyed learning about the city's violent history at the Charleston Museum, and interacting with local merchants at the Charleston City Market.
+The city tour through Gray Line Tours was informative and entertaining, and there are many options for packaging and bundling your experiences, including visiting the great Fort Sumter National Park.
 As I always say with solo travel, it is whatever you want it to be.
 Perhaps you want to explore the area parks, and even National Parks.
 Perhaps you want to explore just the city itself.
 Perhaps you want to use the city to go on a road trip through the area.
 Whatever you decide, it is a fantastic place to go.
 I’ll be back someday for sure.